 - Crawl low and fast to escape smoke.
-'Get Down, Get Low, Get out.'

-- Shut doors behind you to slow the spread of fire

-- Meet at the planned meeting place.

-- Once out, stay out never go back inside.

-- Phone the Fire Service from a safe phone.
+'Get Down, Get Low, Get Out.' - Shut doors behind you to slow the pread of fire. - Meet at the planned meeting place. - Once out, stay out never go back inside. - phone Fire and Eemrgency on 111 from a safe phone.